As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 2. Men with patchy stubble

 Stubble can look patchy for different reasons.
-One reason is an uneven distribution of the follicles, with areas such as the cheeks often thinner than the chin and mustache.
+The cheeks are often thinner than the chin and mustache.

 Another reason is variation in color, with some hair shafts considerably lighter than neighboring ones.